Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.interconnectLocations.list({ project: "project",  });

 /*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.interconnectLocations.testIamPermissions({ project: "project", resource: "resource",  });

-/*
 Returns the details for the specified interconnect remote location.
 Gets a list of available interconnect remote locations by making a list() request.
 */
 await gapi.client.compute.interconnectRemoteLocations.get({ interconnectRemoteLocation: "interconnectRemoteLocation", project: "project",  });